5 Ways to Get the Experience You Need to Get Your First Clients

 • Suggesting new ideas

-• Synthesizing ideas.
+• Synthesizing information.

 • Conferences